What is World Wide Name (WWN)?

 The use of four codes (C, D, E and F) for the Mapped EUI-64 format has to do with how the manufacturer ID is represented within the WWN.
 However, all four codes refer to the same format.
 With the EUI-64 format, the manufacturer ID abuts the format code in a way that shares two of the bits.
 For the other NAA types, the manufacturer ID either comes directly after the NAA code or starts at the third byte.
 The remaining portion of the WWN is used for vendor-specific information.

 For example, the following WWN conforms to the registered format (format 5):

 The WWN includes the manufacturer ID (ACDE48), which directly follows the NAA code (5).
 The remaining part of the WWN, 234567898, is a vendor-specific identifier.
 (This example comes from the IEEE.)

 There are two types of WWNs that are implemented in a FC Storage Area Network (SAN):

 - World Wide Node Name (WWNN).
 Identifies an FC host bus adapter (HBA) or storage adapter.

 - World Wide Port Name (WWPN).
 Identifies an individual node port on an adapter.

 For example, a host might include an HBA that contains two ports, in which case, three WWNs will be associated with that host: one for the HBA itself and two for the ports.
 However, whether a WWN is a WWNN or a WWPN, the format is the same.

-WWNs are important when setting up a storage area network (SAN).
-Each device has to be registered with the SAN by its WWN before the SAN will recognize it.
+WWNs represent an important part of identifying components when setting up a SAN.
+Each device must be registered with the SAN by its WWN before the SAN will recognize it.
 (In fact, if the SAN has trouble recognizing a device, the WWN registration is usually one of the first things an administrator will check.)
-The names are usually 128 binary digits (bits) long, but could be 64 bits if the device is older.